Gisele Bündchen: Personal life

 From 2000 to 2005, Bündchen was in a relationship with actor Leonardo DiCaprio.
 In 2004, Bündchen and DiCaprio made Peoples annual Most Beautiful Couples List.
 After experiencing a period of depression, Bündchen decided to end her relationship with DiCaprio after she felt their lifestyles no longer complemented, saying in her memoir Lessons, "I was becoming more and more aware of things that I'd chosen not to look at.
 Was I alone in wanting to do some serious soul-searching while he stayed the same?
 In the end, unfortunately, the answer was yes."

 In December 2006, Bündchen began dating NFL quarterback Tom Brady, after a mutual friend, Ed Razek, then CMO of L Brands, introduced them on a blind date.
-The couple married on 26 February 2009 in a small ceremony at St. Monica Catholic Church in Santa Monica, California.
+They got married on 26 February 2009 in a small ceremony at St. Monica Catholic Church in Santa Monica, California.
 In April 2009, the couple had a second marriage ceremony, in Costa Rica.
 Bündchen and Brady have two children: a son (born 2009), and a daughter (born 2012).
-She is the stepmother of Brady's first son (born 2007) from a previous relationship with actress Bridget Moynahan.
+She was the stepmother of Brady's first son (born 2007) from a previous relationship with actress Bridget Moynahan.
 Bündchen and Brady are Catholics.
 On 28 October 2022, Bündchen and Brady finalized their divorce after 13 years of marriage.

 Since June 2023, Bündchen has officially been in a relationship with Jiu-Jitsu instructor Joaquim Valente.
-The pair met in December 2021, when she started attending classes at Valente and his two brothers' Miami-based self-defense academy, and were first romantically linked when they were spotted on vacation together in Costa Rica in November 2022, one month after Bündchen finalized her divorce from Brady.
+The pair met in December 2021, when she started attending classes at Valente and his two brothers' Miami-based self-defense academy, and were first romantically linked when they were spotted on vacation together in Costa Rica in November 2022, a month after Bündchen and Brady finalized their divorce.
 In October 2024, it was announced that she was pregnant with their first child together.
 As of February 2025, Bündchen had given birth to her third child, her first with Valente.
 The child was later revealed to be a boy.
+Bündchen and Valente got married in Surfside, Florida on 3 December 2025.

 Bündchen practices Transcendental Meditation.
 She and her family adhere to a primarily plant-based diet developed by their personal chef Allen Campbell.
-When Tom Brady played for the New England Patriots, they lived in Brookline, Massachusetts and resided part-time in New York City.
+When Brady played for the New England Patriots, they lived in Brookline, Massachusetts and resided part-time in New York City.
 They later moved to Tampa, Florida, after Brady went to play for the Tampa Bay Buccaneers.
-In December 2020, the couple reportedly bought a home in Indian Creek, Florida.
+In December 2020, they reportedly bought a home in Indian Creek, Florida.
 As of 2022, Bündchen owns three homes in South Florida.

 In December 2021, Bündchen began training in Brazilian jiu-jitsu under the Valente brothers.
 After a little over two years of training, she was promoted to purple belt by them in December 2023.